Janskia/speed-warping-package/README.md

 ![Alt text](/Documentation/AnimationType.png?raw=true)

-3. Attach 'SpeedWarping' component to the root game object of your character (this game object should also have 'Animator' component on it).
+3. Attach `SpeedWarping` component to the root game object of your character (this game object should also have `Animator` component on it).
-4. Verify if model parts transforms were automatically set up properly (it requires correct avatar set up in 'Animator').
+4. Verify if model parts transforms were automatically set up properly (it requires correct avatar set up in `Animator`).
 If it didn't work for some reason, you'll have to attach model parts transforms manually.

 ![Alt text](/Documentation/SpeedWarpingComponent.png?raw=true)

-5. Update desired movement speed using 'SpeedWarping.Spread' property from your code.
+5. Update desired movement speed using `SpeedWarping.Spread` property from your code.
-6. Set custom 'LegsOrigin' (this step is optional, explained below)
+6. Set custom `LegsOrigin` (this step is optional, explained below)

 ### Custom Legs Origin ###